brachkow/currency-api-proxy/README.md

 # currency-api-proxy

-Proxy for Open Exchange Rates free API with KV Cache (and a chronjob!) based on Cloudflare Workers
+Cloudflare Workers proxy for Open Exchange Rates free API

+## Features

+- KV Cache (that means you will always have just one request a day)
+- Chronjob support — automaticaly create rates history inside KV
+- Authorization

+## How to use authorization

+Find «currency-api-KEYS» KV and add a record with any string you want use as Key, and «true» as Value.

+To invalidate this key — just delete it.